-- Government actions and regulations such as export administration regulations, tariffs, and trade protection measures may limit our ability to export our products to certain customers. - · If we cannot realize our deferred tax assets, our results of operations would be adversely affected. - Our business is subject to potential tax liabilities, including as a result of tax regulation changes.
-We are party to litigation and may become a party to other claims or litigation that could cause us to incur substar. - We are party to litigation and may become a party to other claims or litigation that could cause us to incur substantial costs or pay substantial damages or prohibit us from selling our products. - We are subject to environmental laws, conflict minerals-related provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act as well as a variety of other laws or regulations that could result in additional costs and liabilities.
+- Government actions and regulations such as export administration regulations, tariffs, and trade protection measures may limit our ability to export our products to certain customers. - If we cannot realize our deferred tax assets, our results of operations could be adversely affected. - Our business is subject to potential tax liabilities, including as a result of tax regulation changes.
+We are party to litigation and may become a party to other claims or litigation that could cause us to incur substantial costs or pay substantial damages - or prohibit us from selling our products. - We are subject to environmental laws, conflict minerals-related provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act as well as a variety of other laws or regulations that could result in additional costs and liabilities.